 Coley House, like many other mansions and manor houses were commandeered by the military during war time for many purposes.
 Coley House was first used by the War Department in 1941 as a temporary troop camp for soldiers from all over England as they prepared for war deployment.
 Many mansions, like Dunorlan Park in Royal Tunbridge Wells for example, were also used to initially house troops but after these were deployed to the war, and with the introduction of the War Damage Commission in 1941, the department continued to utilise the mansions for this cause.

 The War Damage Commission was indeed located somewhere in Reading and was known as the HQ for the No.6 Region (Southern).
-It is fairly certain it was located at Coley House from 1942.
+It is fairly certain it was located at Coley House from 1942 until 1946.

 Domestic Susan Aston at Coley House in 1940

 The photo above is of a young lady named Susan Aston taken in 1940.
 In this photo she was 16 years old and worked as a domestic at Coley House for a few years.
 Her her older sister also worked at the estate.
 In 1941 the troops were already starting to arrive at the Coley House and her services were no longer required.
 She returned to her home in Hartlepool.
 In 1942, Susan received her call-up papers on her 18th birthday and joined the Royal Ordnance Factory at Aycliffe near Hartlepool, working with ammunitions.